MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

 The **EntryPoint** attribute identifies the class that implements the service, which we'll implement next.

 The **SupportsMultipleInstances** attribute indicates that each time the app service is called that it should run in a new process that gets its own resource limits (memory and CPU).
-This is not required but is available to you if you need that functionality.
+This is not required but is available to you if you need that functionality and are targeting the `10.0.15063` SDK (**Windows 10 Creator's Update**) or higher.

 ## Create the app service